 - There was a net decrease in salary expense of \$18,300 due to the retirement of two (2) long-time employees and the transfer of a third to a different department.
-In accordance with bargaining agreements, their replacements were started at lower rates. - An increase of \$1,000 each in Furniture and Fixtures, and Training and Education. - A \$35,000 decrease to Financial and Professional Services, no longer deemed necessary. - The Board of Finance saw a 67.3% overall decrease in its budget due to the elimination of a \$500,000 prior year contingency line item for COVID 19 related expenditures. - Risk Management budget increased 4.4% due to need to purchases standalone Cyber policy, which is no longer part of our Liability and Property package.
+In accordance with bargaining agreements, their replacements were started at lower rates. - An increase of \$1,000 each in Furniture and Fixtures, and Training and Education. - The Board of Finance saw a 66.6% overall decrease in its budget due to the elimination of a \$500,000 prior year contingency line item for COVID 19 related expenditures. - No significant changes to the Risk Management budget from fiscal 19/20.